Company secretary

 Look for job vacancies at:

-Vacancies are handled by specialist recruitment agencies, such as DMJ Recruitment.
+Vacancies are also handled by specialist recruitment agencies such as Briefed.

 Professional development

-Most company secretaries gain chartered status with the Chartered Governance Institute UK & Ireland by completing its Chartered Governance Qualifying Programme.
+Most company secretaries gain chartered status with the CGIUKI.
+The first step to gaining chartership is usually be completing the Chartered Governance Qualifying Programme.

-The use of a tuition partner is recommended, though self-study is also an option, and the CGI has a list of registered tuition providers on its website.
+The use of a tuition partner is recommended, though self-study is also an option, and the CGIUKI has a list of registered tuition providers on its website.

-The CGI also provides a list of validated postgraduate courses as an alternative to the CGQP exams.
+The CGIUKI also provides a list of validated postgraduate courses as an alternative to the CGQP exams.

-Once you've successfully completed either The Chartered Governance Qualifying Programme or a validated Masters degree, you'll become a Graduate Member of the Institute and can use GradCG after your name.
+On successful completion of either the Chartered Governance Qualifying Programme or a validated Masters degree, you'll become a Graduate Member of the Institute and can use GradCG after your name.

-Public limited company secretaries may gain chartered status with other organisations, such as the:
+Public limited company secretaries may gain chartered status with other organisations, such as the various accountancy bodies.

 Career prospects

-Gaining chartered status with The Chartered Governance Institute UK & Ireland (CGI) is one of the most popular routes to developing a successful career in this area and requires tenacity and dedication.
+Gaining chartered status with the CGIUKI is one of the most common routes to developing a successful career in this area and requires tenacity and dedication.

 Geographical mobility can be helpful for career development, particularly in the early stages.
 With experience, it's possible to progress to board level or move into a directorate head or department head role.
 Alternatively, you can set up a business advising clients, act as company secretary for small companies, or work as a company formation agent.